datanav/docs/configuration.rst

    * - ``dbtype``
      - String
      - A string enum denoting the type of database to connect to.
-A Sesam Node currently supports SQLite, Oracle, MS SQL Server and MySQL databases.
+Sesam currently supports SQLite, Oracle, MS SQL Server and MySQL databases.
 The identifiers are "sqlite", "oracle", "mssql" and "mysql" respectively.
      -
      - Yes